Time to indulge: April 17 is National Crawfish Day!

 Enjoy Peak Crawfish Season in St. Tammany

-During peak crawfish season, around March, April and May, Louisianans celebrate Spring with huge crawfish boils, cooking up 20- and 30-pound sacks of the crustaceans in cauldrons of spicy boiling water.
+During peak crawfish season, around March, April and May, Louisianans celebrate spring with huge crawfish boils, cooking up 20- and 30-pound sacks of the crustaceans in cauldrons of spicy boiling water.
 There’s almost always crab boil (usually Zatarain’s) involved, as well as cayenne pepper, salt, and lemons, of course.
 Different cooks favor varied additions — corn on the cob, potatoes, mushrooms, whole garlic pods, and sausage, among them.
 The crawfish are often dumped, steaming, onto a long table that has been lined with newspaper.
 Family and friends gather around to feast, drink, dance, laugh, and repeat.

 Louisiana’s Best Crawfish: Where to Find Them